cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

 ### Overview

-SALOME can save all GUI commands as a Python script.
+SALOME can save all GUI operations as a Python script.
 This allows you to:
 - Modify geometry and mesh parameters without rebuilding from scratch
 - Automate mesh generation
-- Version control your meshing workflow
+- Version-control your meshing workflow

 ### Setup